Mike Pezzullo: Management of conflict of interest

-The Sydney Morning Herald reported that early in 2014 Pezzullo's brother, Fabio, escaped a criminal conviction after he confessed to lying to an inquiry investigating corruption at Sydney airport.
+The Sydney Morning Herald reported that early in 2014 Pezzullo's brother, escaped a criminal conviction after he confessed to lying to an inquiry investigating corruption at Sydney airport.

-Fabio Pezzullo, a former Customs officer, was fined and placed on a two-year good behaviour bond for perjuring himself before a corruption watchdog.
+His brother, a former Customs officer, was fined and placed on a two-year good behaviour bond for perjuring himself before a corruption watchdog.
 The 42-year-old was charged after an investigation over allegations he sold prescription drugs to fellow Sydney Airport Customs officers and lied to the Australian Commission for Law Enforcement Integrity.
 The commission was investigating several of his colleagues for drug importation and bribery.
-Despite being told verbally and in writing not to tell anyone of the summons, Fabio Pezzullo told his flatmate, a former Customs officer.
-Fabio Pezzullo's sentencing took place in June 2014.
+Despite being told verbally and in writing not to tell anyone of the summons, he told his flatmate, a former Customs officer.
+His brother's sentencing took place in June 2014.

 While the case was underway Michael Pezzullo was fulfilling senior executive roles in Customs and Border Protection, but had disclosed the conflict to his minister from the outset.
 In a note to staff regarding the case he was reported to have said: "from the outset, I asked and expected to be treated as a detached family member with no official rights, interests or powers in the matter."
 The communique also details the processes that were implemented to manage any real or perceived conflict of interest relating to the case.

+WhatsApp message scandal

+On 25 September 2023 Pezzullo stood aside at the direction of then Home Affairs Minister Clare O'Neil pending an investigation following revelations he had made partisan interventions during the 2018 Liberal Party of Australia leadership spills.
+Pezzullo is alleged to have unduly influenced this process by communicating his leadership and ministerial preferences to Liberal Party powerbroker Scott Briggs.

+Code of Conduct breaches

+Then Home Affairs Minister Clare O'Neil referred the allegations concerning Pezzullo, including the WhatsApp message scandal, to the Australian Public Service Commissioner, Dr Gordon de Brouwer, who then set up an inquiry.
+Pezzullo stood aside during the investigation.